test-IO/message_express/README.md

   ```

   # Kafka
-  The default topic of the subscriber is 'messages'
+  The default topic of the subscriber is 'messages'.
   You can provide subscriber_options, consumer_id is mandatory, and you can specify another topic.

   ```ruby